 Incentive Stock Options.
 The recipient of an incentive stock option generally will not be taxed upon grant of the option.
 Federal income taxes are generally imposed only when the shares of the Combined Company's common stock from exercised incentive stock options are disposed of, by sale or otherwise.
 The amount by which the fair market value of the Combined Company's common stock on the date of exercise exceeds the exercise price is, however, included in determining the option recipient's liability for the alternative minimum tax.
-If the incentive stock option recipient does not sell or dispose of the shares of the Combined Company's common stock until more than one year after the receipt of the shares and two years after the option was granted, then, upon sale or disposition of the shares, the difference between the exercise price and the market value of the shares of the Combined Company's common stock as of the date of exercise will be treated as a long-term capital gain, and not ordinary income.
-If a recipient fails to hold the shares for the minimum required time the recipient will recognize ordinary income in the year of disposition generally in an amount equal to any excess of the market value of the Combined Company's common stock on the date of exercise (or, if less, the amount realized or disposition of the shares) over the exercise price paid for the shares.
+If the incentive stock option recipient does not sell or dispose of the shares of the Combined Company's common stock until more than one year after the receipt of the shares and two years after the option was granted, then, upon sale or disposition of the shares, the difference between the exercise price and the market value of the shares of the Combined Company's common stock until more than one year after the receipt of the shares of the Combined Company's common stock as a long-term capital gain, and not ordinary income.
+If a recipient fails to hold the shares for the minimum required time the recipient will recognize ordinary income in the year of disposition generally in an amount equal to any excess of the market value of the Shares.
 Any further gain (or loss) realized by the recipient generally will be taxed as short-term or long-term gain (or loss) depending on the holding period.
 The Combined Company will generally be entitled to a tax deduction at the same time and in the same amount as ordinary income is recognized by the option recipient.